samlader/gmux/README.md

 Pull requests use the template (`PR_TEMPLATE.md`) created in the root directory by default.

-The template supports [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) expressions and has the following context provided:
+The template supports [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) expressions and has the following context variables provided:

 - **repository_name**: Name of the repository
 - **diff_files**: Files with changes against the base branch